IRFBC/Test_App/README.md

 # Test_App
-this code have this test : Beck depression test , Beck anxiety test , MMPI-2
+this code have this test : Beck depression test , Beck anxiety test , MCMI-II , MMPI-2